API reference#

 Interface to different QSE calculators.

-Base-class for all QSE calculators, adapted from ASE calculators.
+Base-class for all QSE calculators.

 Do the calculation.